 Consistency is essential.
 Everything, including logos, fonts, the feel of any marketing the the design of the stores should be consistent.
-Retail design companies like Eye Designs Group, who design for eyewear businesses, can help you to nail a store design that matches your branding.
+Retail design companies, who design for eyewear businesses, can help you to nail a store design that matches your branding.

 What you’re aiming for is that whenever a consumer interacts with your brand, whether they read an email from you, look at your website or come into your store, the feelings and experiences should be the same.
 Without a proper brand identity in place, the message can become confused and your identity is lost in communication.
 If your retail stores feel different to the experience of engaging with your business on social media, this is confusing and off putting for the consumer.
 Keep things consistent.